vtamas2000/wikiland/README.md

 # WikiLand

-To download the Chromedriver vist [this](https://chromedriver.chromium.org/downloads) link.
+To download the Chromedriver visit [this](https://chromedriver.chromium.org/downloads) link.